kurtvonehr/ARP-Windows-Service/README.md

 ARP-Windows-Service
 ===================

-The goal of this project is to create a windows service, which will detect when a phone - with known MAC or IP address - is connected to the local area network, sending the detection result over a serial port to the MSP430 Launchpad.
-Code for this will be in a separate repository.
+The goal of this project is to create a windows service, which will detect when a phone - with known MAC or IP address - is connected to the local area network, sending the detection result over a serial port to a MSP430G2553 Chip / Breakout Board.

 ###Creating a Windows Service